mncc8337/scsman/readme.md

 # scsman
-a suck/simple/stupid/shitty colorscheme manager i wrote aimed to be simple and minimal.
+a suck/simple/stupid/shitty colorscheme manager aimed to be simple and minimal.
+## install
+just copy `scsman` to somewhere in `$PATH`
 ## usage
 ```
 usage: scsman <option> <args>